 Photographers with enough clients to support a big budget may have one lens in each category.
 They might even have a few duplicates as backups.
 Others may shoot with only two or three lenses.

 The choice of a focal length also varies based on style.
 Some photographers favour the separating power of a big lens.
 Others enjoy the storytelling feel of a wider lens that captures the full scene.

 Prioritise what focal lengths you need most for both your style and to capture every event of the day.

 Lenses are difficult to judge based on tech specs alone.
 If you’re still not sure if you should get that pricey brand name lens or a third-party lens, try renting one.

-Choosing the best lens for wedding photography is important in order to capture the entirety of the day.
+Choosing the best lens for wedding photography is important.
+You need it to capture the entirety of the day.

-By finding lenses that fit your camera body, shooting style and budget, you can cover the wedding day in cramped rooms to wide-open fields with your best lens for wedding photography.
+Find lenses that fit your camera body, shooting style and budget.
+That way you can cover the wedding day in cramped rooms to wide-open fields with your best wedding lens.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: